FusionAuth/terraform-provider-fusionauth/docs/resources/tenant.md

   * `require_number` - (Optional) Whether to force the user to use at least one number.
   * `validate_on_login` - (Optional) When enabled the user’s password will be validated during login.
 If the password does not meet the currently configured validation rules the user will be required to change their password.
 * `phone_configuration` - (Optional)
+  * `admin_two_factor_method_remove_template_id` - (Optional) The Id of the Message Template used to send a message to administrators when a MFA method has been removed from a user account.
   * `forgot_password_template_id` - (Optional) The Id of the Message Template that is used when sending a user a forgot password message.
   * `identity_update_template_id` - (Optional) The Id of the Message Template used to send a message to a user when their phone number has been updated.
 The message will be sent to both their new and old phone numbers.
+  * `implicit_phone_verification_allowed` - (Optional) When set to true, this allows a phone number to be verified as a result of completing a similar phone based workflow.
+When set to false, the user must explicitly complete the phone verification workflow.
   * `login_id_in_use_on_create_template_id` - (Optional) The Id of the Message Template used to send a message to a user when another user attempts to create an account with their login Id.
   * `login_id_in_use_on_update_template_id` - (Optional) The Id of the Message Template used to send a message to a user when another user attempts to update an existing account to use their login Id.
   * `login_new_device_template_id` - (Optional) The Id of the Message Template used to send a message to a user when they log in on a new device.